 Henri de Toulouse-Lautrec, France 1864-1901 / Tete de fille (Head of a girl) 1892 / Oil on canvas / 27.3 x 23cm (oval) / Purchased 1959 with funds donated by Major Harold de Vahl Rubin / Collection: Queensland Art Gallery | Gallery of Modern Art / View full image

 Working en plein air in the manner of the Impressionists, the artist was drawn to the people on the fringes of so-called respectable society.
-Toulouse-Lautrec rejected the conventional cliché of fallen women, he frequented the brothels and clubs, befriended the women who worked there, and produced a sensitive and profoundly human portrait of their world in a series of lithographs known as ‘Elles’.
-This oval portrait Tete de fille (Head of a girl) 1892 (illustrated) is one of fifteen the artist made of women who worked at a brothel on the Rue Amboise.
+Toulouse-Lautrec rejected the conventional cliché of fallen women, he frequented the brothels and clubs, befriended the women who worked there, and produced a sensitive and profoundly human series of portraits of their world in a set of lithographs known as ‘Elles’.
+This oval portrait Tete de fille (Head of a girl) 1892 is one of fifteen the artist made of women who worked at a brothel on the Rue Amboise.

 Prostitution was a way of life in the ninetheenth century and like Toulouse-Lautrec, the theme was utilised by a number of artists including Edgar Degas (19 July 1834–1917).
 Toulouse-Lautrec regularly took up residence in brothels, he commented: ‘Brothel.
 Well, what of it?
 Nowhere else do I feel more at home…’.